 Understanding Rizq: Beyond Wealth and Provision

 One of the most profound concepts in Islam is rizq—often translated as provision.
-Many people instinctively associate rizq with money, income, or material wealth, but Islamic teachings present a far broader and more meaningful understanding.
+Many people instinctively associate rizq with money, income, or material wealth.
+However, Islamic teachings present a far broader and more meaningful understanding.
 Rizq encompasses everything Allah grants His creation to sustain, guide, and nurture them, both materially and spiritually.

 Among the Names of Allah are Ar-Razzaaq and Ar-Raaziq, both emphasizing that Allah alone is the ultimate Provider.
 He sustains every soul without effort or limitation.
 What He gives never diminishes His dominion in the slightest.
 From the weakest creature that cannot secure its own provision to the strongest among creation, all are equally dependent on Him.
 As the Qur’an reminds us, there is no creature on earth except that its provision is guaranteed by Allah.